cjgolla/art-website/README.md

-This is my art website which allows you to log in to an account and view some of the artwork displayed.
+This is my art website which allows you to log into an account and view some of the artwork displayed.

 IMPORTANT: